-In this type of trust you have two different types of beneficiary; in the first instance you have the individuals or individuals who are entitled to the income or enjoyment of the assets.
+In this type of trust you have two different types of beneficiaries; in the first instance, you have the individuals or individuals who are entitled to the income or enjoyment of the assets.
 Then you have the fiars or capital beneficiaries who are entitled to the capital of the trust at a certain point in the future.

-Taxation of estates can sometimes be complex, with the change in the taxation of dividends and interest, it has led to more reports from legal firms to HMRC; The personal representative needs to know what their role is and fully understand their duties.
+Taxation of estates can sometimes be complex, the change in the taxation of dividends and interest has led to more reports from legal firms to HMRC; The personal representative needs to know what their role is and fully understand their duties.